 Aleksandr Kogan is a Senior Research Associate at Cambridge University and co-founder of Global Science Research, which created the data harvesting thisisyourdigitiallife app.
 He worked as a researcher and consultant for Facebook in 2013 and 2015.
 Kogan also received Russian government grants and is an associate professor at St. Petersburg State University, though he claims this is an honorary role.

-Joseph Chancellor is a co-founder of Global Science Research, which created the data harvesting thisisyourdigitiallife app.
+Joseph Chancellor was a co-director of Global Science Research, which created the data harvesting thisisyourdigitiallife app.
 Around November 2015, he was hired by Facebook as a "quantitative social psychologist."
+A spokesperson indicated on September 6, 2018, that he was no longer employed by Facebook.

 Michal Kosinski, David Stillwell, and Thore Graepel are the researchers who proposed and developed the model to "psychometrically" analyze users based on their Facebook likes.
 At the time this model was published, Kosinski and Stillwell were affiliated with Cambridge University, while Graepel was affiliated with the Cambridge-based Microsoft Research.
 (None have an association with Cambridge Analytica, according to Cambridge University.)